 Sun Yat Sen Memorial Park, Sai Ying Pun

 This spot gets 10/10 for ultimate convenience!
-Katie recently checked it out for us as a family field trip and we’re adding ‘picnic spot’ to the list of things this park does well.
-There’s a large area of greenery where you’re free to set up for the day, the facilities are top-notch and it’s right on the doorstep!
-We love!
+We had a fun family field trip here and we’re adding ‘picnic spot’ to the list of things this park does well.
+There’s a large area of greenery where you’re free to set up for the day, the facilities are top-notch and it’s right at our doorstep!

-Make the most of the great outdoors by picnicking at Tai Tam Country Park, one of Southside’s most pleasant locations.
+Make the most of the great outdoors by picnicking at Tai Tam Country Park, one of the Southside’s most pleasant locations.
 A short stroll downhill from Parkview, to the left down a small paved lane overhanging with trees (conveniently located opposite some well-tended bathrooms) is a huge open space with numerous agreeably-spaced BBQ pits and bench seating.
-There is plenty of room for the family dog to run around, and for the kids to play in clear sight.
+There is plenty of room to make yourself comfortable and your hubby can even get to teaching the kids how to play ball as the dog runs about.
 Best of all, there is a Fusion at Parkview so you can pick up your entire picnic before heading into the park.

 How to get there: Taxi is by far the easiest option here, as buses (numbers 6 and 61) stop right at the bottom of the hill on Wong Nai Chung Gap Road, leaving you to hike all the way up!